Plant Saver – SCOPES-DF

 Summary

-During the lesson, students learn the basics of physical programming.
+During the lesson, students learn the basics of physical programming, biology and geology.

 The objective: create a simple system that will inform us about the condition of the soil in houseplants.